Noelle Kocot: Career

 Kocot teaches part time at The New School in the creative writing program, and has also taught at the New Writers Project in Austin, Texas.
 They are a graduate of Oberlin College.

 Personal life

 Kocot was born and raised in Brooklyn, New York, and now resides in New Jersey, where they are the poet laureate of Pemberton Borough.

-Kocot was hospitalized in 2000 at Bellevue Hospital, where they were diagnosed with bipolar disorder.
+Kocot was hospitalized in 2000 at Bellevue Hospital, where she was diagnosed with bipolar disorder.

-They were married to the composer Damon Tomblin, whose death of a drug overdose in 2004 inspired their collection Sunny Wednesday.
+She was married to the composer Damon Tomblin, whose death of a drug overdose in 2004 inspired her collection Sunny Wednesday.